andywalton7/sdk-test/source/index.html.md

 The **Select Delivery Options** flow enables you to provide delivery windows to your customer at point of purchase.
 When the customer selects their preferred option, PRO creates and allocates a consignment based on the details given.

-There are four steps to the process:
+There are four steps to the flow:

 1. **Get delivery options** - Use the **[Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions)** endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's order will generate.
 2. **Select delivery option** - Use the **[Select Option](https://docs.electioapp.com/#/api/SelectOption)** endpoint to tell PRO which option the customer selected.
 At this point, PRO has all the information it needs to create and allocate a consignment.